lgreco/DataStructures/Coding Studio/UsefulDresser/src/readme.md

 ## A useful dresser

 In this studio session, we'll improve the functionality of the Dresser class we developed earlier in the week.
-The cleaned up java class, called `NFS_Solutions_UsefulDresser.java`, is in this repository.
+The cleaned up java class, called `Solutions_UsefulDresser.java`, is in this repository.
 Our objective is to "instruct" the class so that its objects can size each other up.

 To appreciate how objects compare themselves to other objects of the same class, let's look at Strings.
 So far we'use the method `equals` to tell if two strings have the same content.
 Imagine a scenario, however, when we need to tell is a string is bigger than another string.
 What are the possible comparison outcomes between two strings `a` and `b`?